kairosdb/metrics4j/README.md

 Takes the same parameters as SimpleTimerMetric

 #### TimestampCounter
+* _increment-frequency:_ (20000) How often in milliseconds to increment the reporting timestamp.
+Default 20sec.
+* _bucket-size:_ (60000) Size of timestamp counting bucket.
+Default 1 min.

 This collector records a count of timestamps during a configurable bucket of time.
 The initial use of this collector was to count events going in and out of an event system where each event had a timestamp set when it went in.